Una joyería ética guía a

 Welsh gold brand Clogau Gold has been interested in using fair trade gold for some time, and is beginning talks with the Fairtrade Foundation to discover how it can incorporate it into its collections.
 “We have a very exciting project in the offing where we intend to use fair trade gold,” says Clogau Gold managing director Ben Roberts.
 “The parties who have been involved in this whole Fairtrade area have been very helpful to us indeed.”

 The brand’s history is intertwined with an ethical jewellery story, although to date it is not one that it has pushed on the market.
 Welsh gold is in fact an ethical material, something that has been verified by an independent auditor.
 It was mined in the UK using traditional methods that rely on gravity-only extraction and so did not use mercury.
-However, due to the scarcity of Welsh gold it is mixed with mainstream gold to create the brand’s jewellery so it loses the ethical edge, which is why Clogau Gold has never really promoted this.
+Sin embargo, due to the scarcity of Welsh gold it is mixed with mainstream gold to create the brand’s jewellery so it loses the ethical edge, which is why Clogau Gold has never really promoted this.

 But there are other ways to bring ethics to the jewellery industry than product alone.
 Several ethical designers have launched successful side projects that work with the mining communities they source materials from.
 Documentation of these projects can then be used to further hammer home the importance of ethical jewellery to the end consumer by adding that crucial human element.

 Through its Flawless Proposal service, Fifi Bijoux offers customers the opportunity to sponsor Ugandan children through education with support raised through engagement ring sales.
-“We sponsored five children to help get them out of mineral mines and into education, but once they were living better lifestyles all I could think of was those who remained,” says Johnston.
+“We sponsored five children to help get them out of mineral mines and into education, but once they were living better lifestyles all I could think of was those who remained,” dice Johnston.
 In a drive to help more children she founded the Flawless Proposal and to date the project has helped 101 Ugandan children, some of who are now applying to go to university to further their education.

 Consumers will have the chance to get to know more about the ethical side of jewellery as more retailers offer fair trade products and continue to educate shoppers.
 For those retailers who are feeling overwhelmed by the market but are still considering stocking or making ethical jewellery, Valerio has some words of comfort.
-“It’s a complicated arena, the names and processes aren’t easy to understand and I’m sympathetic to any jewellery retailer who is looking to move into ethical and fair trade jewellery,” he says.
+“It’s a complicated arena, the names and processes aren’t easy to understand and I’m sympathetic to any jewellery retailer who is looking to move into ethical and fair trade jewellery,” , dice.

 But for each company, designer or retailer interested in ethical jewellery, they are helping to spread the word and whip up public interest – something no doubt welcomed by the campaigners such as Valerio, who have been working tirelessly on this project for more than a decade and are finally seeing their hard work get the recognition and certification that it deserves.